teaching-on-testbeds/re_warm_start_nn/markdown/03-Experiment1.md

 ::: {.cell .markdown}
 # Experiments

-In this section, we will test the claims made by the authors.
-You will come across sections in the code marked with `#TODO`, where you need to fill an argument as described in the experiment description.
+In this section, we will evaluate the claims made by the authors.
+You should already know the general steps for each experiment from the previous section.
+We will now implement these experiments following the author description of each experiment and try to identify what was clear and what was vague due to incomplete information from the authors.

-<p style="color: crimson;font-size: 16px;"> Note: The parameter values given in the paper are specified in the description of each experiment.
-Otherwise, we need to assume them.</p>

 ***
 :::

 ::: {.cell .markdown}
 ## Experiment 1:
+This experiment will test the claim that *"Warm-starting neural network training can lead to lower test accuracy than random initialized models, even if they have similar final training accuracy"*.
+We anticipate that there will be a generalization gap between the two models trained with the two initialization methods.

-In this experiment we want to compare two ways of training a ResNet-18 model, which is a type of deep neural network that can classify images.
+We compare two ways of training a ResNet-18 model, which is a type of deep neural network that can classify images.
 The CIFAR-10 dataset is a collection of 60,000 color images of 10 classes, such as airplanes, cars, and dogs.
 The experiment splits the dataset into two parts: a training set and a test set.
 The training set is used to update the model weights, and the test set is used to evaluate the model performance.

-The experiment uses two models: a warm-starting model and a randomly initialized model.
-The warm-starting model starts with some pre-trained weights that are learned training on 50% of the training data for 350 epochs.
-The randomly initialized model starts with random weights that are not learned from any data.
+The experiment uses two models:

+- The warm-starting model starts with some pre-trained weights that are learned by training the model on 50% of the training data.
+- The randomly initialized model starts with random weights that are not learned from any data.

 Both models train on the full training data for 350 epochs, where one epoch means one pass over the entire data.
 The experiment will measure the accuracy of the models on both the training and test sets, which is the percentage of correctly classified images.

-To run this experiment we will need to:

-1. Create `get_loaders` function to load the CIFAR-10 dataset and split it into training and test sets.
-2. Define a function that takes a model, a data loader, an optimizer, and a loss function, and trains the model for a given number of epochs, saving the model weights after each epoch.
-3. Create a ResNet-18 model and train it for 350 epochs on 50% of the training data, using stochastic gradient descent as the optimizer and cross entropy loss as the loss function.
-Save the final model weights as `half_cifar.pt`.
-4. Create another ResNet-18 model and load the weights from `half_cifar.pt`.
-Train this model for another 350 epochs on the full training data, using the same optimizer and loss function.
-Save the final model weights as `warm_start_full.pt`.
-5. Create a third ResNet-18 model with random weights.
-Train this model for 350 epochs on the full training data, using the same optimizer and loss function.
-Save the final model weights as `random_full.pt`.
-6. Evaluate the test accuracy of all three models using the test data loader.
-Plot the accuracy curves of the models over time.
-Compare the results with those reported in the paper and analyze the differences.
 :::

 ::: {.cell .code}